Beyond the "Off Switch": The Case for Coactive AI in a World of Automated Decisions

 Sidebar: The “120-Character” Trap

-In the DOGE grant reviews, staffers reportedly utilized a prompt that forced the AI to generate a binary "Yes/No" regarding "DEI" content, constrained to under 120 characters.
+In the DOGE grant reviews, staffers reportedly used a prompt that forced the AI to generate a binary “Yes/No” regarding “DEI” content, constrained to under 120 characters.

 The Result: The system suffered from Data Reduction Bias.
 The AI flagged a Holocaust study simply because it “focused on a marginalized culture”—a nuance completely erased by the character limit.